Church of the Holy Trinity v. United States

+Although the statute’s text broadly prohibited contracts to import “labor or service of any kind,” the Court interpreted the law in light of what it viewed as Congress’s purpose.
+Justice David Josiah Brewer wrote that a statute may be “within the letter of the law” yet outside its intended scope, concluding that Congress did not intend to include ministers within the prohibition on foreign contract labor.

+The case became one of the Supreme Court’s most frequently cited examples of the use of legislative intent to modify a statute’s apparent plain meaning.
+It is also widely noted for Brewer’s dicta describing the United States as a “Christian nation,” language that has drawn significant scholarly and judicial attention.
+Later justices, including Antonin Scalia and Anthony Kennedy, criticized the decision as a prominent illustration of nontextualist statutory interpretation.

+Background

+In 1887, the Church of the Holy Trinity in New York entered into a contract to hire Rev. E. Walpole Warren, an Anglican minister from England, to serve as its rector.
+To facilitate his travel to the United States, the church prepaid his passage and executed a written employment agreement.

-Contracts to import labor were forbidden by Federal law, and specifically by the Alien Contract Labor Law, an Act of Congress passed in 1885 prohibiting "the importation and migration of foreigners and aliens under contract or agreement to perform labor or service of any kind in the United States, its territories, and the District of Columbia".
+At the time, the 1885 Alien Contract Labor Law prohibited "the importation and migration of foreigners and aliens under contract or agreement to perform labor or service of any kind in the United States, its territories, and the District of Columbia."
+Congress enacted the law to curb the recruitment of foreign laborers, particularly industrial and manual workers, by American employers seeking cheaper labor.
+The statute made it unlawful for any person or organization to assist or encourage such importation, with certain enumerated exceptions for professional categories such as actors, artists, and domestic servants.

+Federal authorities charged the church with violating the statute on the theory that Warren, as a foreign national under contract to perform services, fell within the law’s prohibition.

-Court decision
+Supreme Court ruling

-The court held that a minister was not a foreign laborer under the statute even though he was a foreigner.
+The Court held that a minister was not a ‘laborer’ within the meaning of the statute, even though he was a foreign national.
 Page 143 U. S. 471 includes the following quotes:

 The court used the soft plain meaning rule to interpret the statute in this case.
 Justice David Josiah Brewer made a principle of statutory construction that "It is a familiar rule, that a thing may be within the letter of the statute and yet not within the statute, because not within its spirit, nor within the intention of its makers."
 Its decision stated that "the circuit court did err when it held that the contract hiring an English rector was within the prohibition of the statute, which disallowed a '... person, company, partnership, or corporation, in any manner whatsoever to prepay the transportation, or in any way assist or encourage the importation or migration, of any alien or aliens, any foreigner or foreigners, into the United States ... under contract or agreement ... to perform labor or service of any kind in the United States'".